jbismans/fortinet-azure-arm/playground/Active-Passive-APPGW/README.md

 ![scenario3](images/scenario3.png)

 1. The client will do the request on the frontend IP of the Azure Application Gateway.
 This can be a public or private frontend.
-2. The Azure Application Gateway will process the request and send it to it's configured backend, which is the webserver.
+2. The Azure Application Gateway will process the request and send it to its configured backend, which is the webserver.
 On the subnet of the Azure Application Gateway there are User Defined Routes with a route that will route the request first via the Azure standard internal load balancer.
-3. The Azure standard internal load balancer will have an "HA ports" load balancing rule configured with the private "LAN" IP's of both FortiGates as backend.
+3. The Azure standard internal load balancer will have an "HA ports" load balancing rule configured with the private "LAN" IPs of both FortiGates as backend.
 The Azure standard internal load balancer will determine which FortiGate is active and which one is passive using health probes.
 Only the active FortiGate will respond to the health probes and so the Azure standard internal load balancer will only send the request to the active FortiGate.
 4. The active FortiGate will send the request to the webserver.
 5. On the subnet of the webserver there are User Defined Routes with a route that will send the reply of the webserver back via the Azure standard internal load balancer.
-6. The Azure standard internal load balancer will have an "HA ports" load balancing rule configured with the private "LAN" IP's of both FortiGates as backend.
+6. The Azure standard internal load balancer will have an "HA ports" load balancing rule configured with the private "LAN" IPs of both FortiGates as backend.
 The Azure standard internal load balancer will determine which FortiGate is active and which one is passive using health probes.
 Only the active FortiGate will process the health probes and so the Azure standard internal load balancer will send the reply to the active FortiGate.
 7. The active FortiGate will send the reply to the Azure Application Gateway.
 8. The Azure Application Gateway will process the reply and send it to the client.